kailicao/pyimcom/docs/run_README.rst

 This is a quick guide for the jobs you will want to submit to build a mosaic in PyIMCOM.
 To build a mosaic, you will need:

 - The configuration file (for production runs, this is usually an external JSON file).
-See `configuration files </README_config.rst>`_ for the format.
+See `configuration files <README_config.rst>`_ for the format.

 - The input images.
 The format should be as indicated in the ``INDATA`` keyword in the configuration file.